Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Numerical experiments

-\paragraph*{Relaxed lockdown but lower effective transmission rate.} First, comparing \Cref{fig:optZSIRGen,fig:optZSIR}, the optimal control $Z$ presents the same shape in both cases, except at the beginning, since now $Z$ is not negative initially.
-In fact, in this case, we observe that the government is asking for less effort from the population, and therefore the \textit{initial stimulus} mentioned in the paragraph `Policy implications' still happens, but later and for a much shorter length. \Cref{fig:betaTestingSIR} also shows that the optimal contact rate is closer to the initial level $\overline \beta$, which should induce a more violent spread of the disease.
+\textbf{Relaxed lockdown but lower effective transmission rate.} First, comparing \Cref{fig:optZSIRGen,fig:optZSIR}, the optimal control $Z$ presents the same shape in both cases, except at the beginning, since now $Z$ is not negative initially.
+In fact, we observe that the government is asking for less effort from the population, and therefore the \textit{initial stimulus} mentioned in the paragraph `Policy implications' still happens, but later and for a much shorter length. \Cref{fig:betaTestingSIR} also shows that the optimal contact rate is closer to the initial level $\overline \beta$, which should induce a more violent spread of the disease.
 Nevertheless, the control $\alpha$, representing the testing policy and given by \Cref{fig:optASIRGen}, balances this effect.
 Indeed, the testing allows an isolation of targeted infected individual, and therefore contribute to the decrease of the effective transmission rate of the disease, represented in \Cref{fig:optBetaSIRGen}.
 Therefore, comparing \Cref{fig:SIRGen} with \Cref{fig:IContratSIR}, we notice that the control of the epidemic is more efficient than in the case $A=\{ 1 \}$, since the proportion of infected is globally decreased.
+Finally, \Cref{fig:SIRGen} gives a global overview with the dispersion of $500$ simulations for the optimal controls $\alpha$ and $Z$ as well as for the proportion $I$ of infected, which confirms the intuition given by the three selected ones.